The complete guide to 18:6 intermittent fasting

 Other TRE schedules involve shorter fasting windows and longer eating windows.
 So, if you are a rookie in the intermittent fasting realm, jump off this 18:6 train here and check out our intermittent fasting for beginners guide instead.

-Then — because when you’re new to a thing, support is crucial — take our SIMPLE quiz and join our fasting community, so we can be part of your cheer squad.
+Then — because support is crucial when you’re new to a thing — take our Simple quiz and join our fasting community so we can be part of your cheer squad.
 (We promise to leave our pom-poms at the door.)

 How does 18:6 intermittent fasting work?